moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - **Difficulty**: Medium
 - **Potential mentors**: Andy Zelenak, Henning Kayser
 - **Description**: There are several Inverse Kinematics libraries that need to be ported to MoveIt 2.
 Prime candidates are [TRAC-IK](https://bitbucket.org/traclabs/trac_ik/src/master/).
+- [This ROS2](https://github.com/aprotyas/trac_ik) TRAC-IK port could be linked or worked upon if it isn't up to standards.

 ## MoveIt Wrapper for Reinforcement Learning